pdxjohnny/pdxjohnny.github.io/content/posts/cors.md

 Well chances are you've written some of it.
-And you don't understand what these bullshit CORS messages are in the console when you try to make a request to a service hosted on a diferent domain or port than the one your webpage is served from.
+And you don't understand what these bullshit CORS messages are in the console when you try to make a request to a service hosted on a different domain or port than the one your webpage is served from.

 CORS (Cross Origin Resource Sharing) is a security feature which makes it so